SatishChandra18/shuffleAndSort/README.md

 # Shuffle And Sort
-Shuffles and sorts list of numbers presented in square form.
+Shuffles and Sorts list of numbers presented in square form.
-It is written using HTML, CSS, Javascript and Bootstrap
+It is written using HTML, CSS, Javascript and Bootstrap.

+It supports web responsiveness.

 Steps to Run
 --------------